 If your charger is a bit away from your fence, you can run a length of common insulated lamp cord between the two.
 Hook one of the cord's two wires up to the fence and the hot pole of the charger (turned OFF, of course!), and the other to the fencer's ground post and a bare metal stake.
 Drive this stake in as close to the fence and as deep into the ground as you can.
 In dry areas, that stake needs to go eight feet down.

-Always put a lightning arrestor ($4.00) between the fencer and fence-especially if the charger is inside a building (See Figure 4 in the image gallery for the electric fence diagram).
+Always put a lightning arrestor ($4.00) between the fencer and fence-especially if the charger is inside a building (Figure 4).
 It's nothing but a fuse having its own ground line that you connect to its own well-sunk steel post.
 (Don't just punch the little metal probe at the end of that ground line into the sod.)
 If the megavolts of a lightning bolt strike the fence, they'll melt the arrestor's fuse and go to ground instead of frying the fencer . . . and possibly your house or barn with it.
 I'd install a separate lightning protector even if the fencer has a built-in one; it's easier to replace.